 The first power generation well was sunk in 1924, with more wells drilled in the 1950s and further development taking place from the 1970s on.

 Other nations, such as Iceland, are well placed to exploit geothermal resources, which they have done since 1907.
 With 25 active volcanoes and 600 hot springs, 25% of Iceland’s energy comes from five geothermal power plants.

 As a source of renewable energy, the main advantages of geothermal energy are environmental.
-Geothermal energy produces just one-sixth of the carbon dioxide emitted by a clean natural-gas power plant.
+It produces just one-sixth of the carbon dioxide emitted by a clean natural-gas power plant.

 Geothermal is also cheaper than conventional energy, with savings of as much as 80% compared with fossil fuels.